drgrandilab/Negroni-et-al-2015-Rabbit-Ventricular-Model-with-Myofilament-Contraction/readme.txt

 Matlab code for Negroni et al. rabbit ventricular model with myofilament contraction.

 This model describes excitation-contraction coupling in the rabbit ventricular myocytes.
-A new model of myofilament contraction is here included into our established (and updated) computational framework which integrates descriptions of electrophysiology, Ca and Na handling, Ca/calmodulin-dependent protein kinase II (CaMKII) and protein kinase A (PKA) signaling pathways.
+A new model of myofilament contraction is here included into an established (and updated) computational framework, which integrates descriptions of electrophysiology, Ca and Na handling (from Shannon et al. Biophys J. 2004 Nov;87(5):3351-71), Ca/calmodulin-dependent protein kinase II (CaMKII) and protein kinase A (PKA) signaling pathways (from Soltis and Saucerman, Biophys J. 2010 Oct 6;99(7):2038-47).

 ______________________________________________________________________________________
 Contents: